Last Updated on June 3, 2024 by Soumya

 If you’d like something cheaper, there are several local canteens nearby with a buffet on display.
 You can pick and choose what you want to eat and pay for that.
 A quicker and cheaper alternative is grabbing a simit (famous Turkish bread) or two from the hundreds of simit sellers that line the streets of Sultanahmet.

-Post lunch, we have two choices for you.
-Either, you can head to the Basilica Cistern and follow it up with shopping at the Grand Bazaar.
-Or visit the Topkapi Palace + Archaeological Museums + Spice Market.
+Post lunch, you have two choices.
+You can head to the Basilica Cistern and follow it up with shopping at the Grand Bazaar, or you can visit the Topkapi Palace, Archaeological Museums, and Spice Market.

 Plan A: Basilica Cistern + Grand Bazaar